MicrosoftDocs/azure-docs/articles/storage/elastic-san/elastic-san-planning.md

 When setting an autoscale policy, there's a minimum capacity increment of 1 TiB, and you can only automatically scale additional capacity, rather than base capacity.
 So when autoscaling, the IOPS and throughput of your SAN won't automatically scale up.

 Here's an example of how an autoscale policy works.
 Say you have an elastic SAN that has 100 TiB total storage capacity.
 This SAN has volume snapshots configured, so you want the capacity to automatically scale to accommodate your snapshots.
 You can set a policy so that whenever the unused capacity is less than or equal to 20 TiB, additional capacity on your SAN increases by 5 TiB, up to a maximum of 150 TiB total storage.
-So, if you use 80 TiB of space, 5 more TiB is automatically provisioned, so your SAN now has a total storage capacity of 105 TiB.
+So, if you use 80 TiB of space, it automatically provisions an additional 5 TiB, so your SAN now has a total storage capacity of 105 TiB.

 ## Networking